My story is in the form.

 My story begins 18 years ago in a night class for pottery.

-I had long ago left being a Physical Therapist in Texas to become a full-time homeschooling mom in South Africa.
-A friend phoned up and invited me to throw some clay around, drink wine and say rude things for a night off.
+Whist in South Africa a friend phoned up and invited me to throw some clay around, drink wine and say rude things, for a night off from our ‘real world.’

 That evening I started on the journey of so much of what I’d been looking for.
 Creative space, chemistry, research, play - lots of it, experimenting and a deep satisfying space to just be.